ekdnam/MLTemplate/README.md

 # MLFramework
- Sample ML Framework to run models on the get-go
+ Sample ML Framework to train models with less latency